 Recently (five years later) I remembered this quest for an answer and started doing some more research.
 My Japanese language proficiency level has grown and have learned that Pocari or when written in Japanese Katakana or Hiragana becomes Pokkari.
 Pokkari refers to a white cloud floating in a blue sky.
 So I started wondering

-How about “sweat” then?
+about the design of Pocari Sweat’s logo, which is something like a white cloud floating against a blue sky.
+But then what is the relation between white clouds and a sports drink?How about “sweat” then?
 Well, speculating about that is easier than Pocari.
 Pocari Sweat is advertised as being a good sports drink because it contains electrolytes such as sodium, potassium.
 So when we sweat we should replace the lost fluids and electrolytes by consuming Pocari Sweat.
 So, even Japanese people with only a little English comprehension can understand its purpose easily.

 But, after more research I found new information from the source (Otsuka Pharmaceutical Co.
 Ltd.).
 Sweat is used because for Japanese people it refers to diligence, making efforts, and doing something refreshing.
 So in the end it is just a case of cultural difference.